 “Pat was saying some of the same things to his students that I was saying to mine.
 I told him, ‘You need a manual.’”

 In 1993, Linda relocated to the states, and in 1995 she and Pat were married.
 With a three-horse trailer and a motor home, they gave clinics throughout the western states and Canada, traveling north in the summer and south in the winter.

 “They soon found their students needed more than the 20 pages of photocopied notes,” says Yvonne, “and that’s when they refined the system to teach the levels in a step-by-step, easier-to-follow fashion.”
-Today, the Parelli system is the only complete, widely used at-home horsemanship curriculum of its kind.
+Today, the Parelli system is a complete, widely used at-home horsemanship curriculum.

 As the training network expanded, the Parelli method reached farther around the globe.
 Today, there are 150 certified Parelli Natural Horsemanship instructors, and official distributors of the program in Australia, Austria, Canada, Denmark, France, Germany, Italy, the Netherlands, Switzerland, and the United Kingdom.

-Two instructional centers–one at the Parellis’ original ranch home in Pagosa Springs, Colorado, and a second at their new place on “Miracle Mile” (so named for its exclusivity) in Ocala, Florida–offer courses with Pat, Linda, and top-level certified instructors.
-The Colorado center has recently been fully accredited by the Colorado Department of Higher Education as an occupational school.
+Two instructional centers—one at the Parellis’ original ranch home in Pagosa Springs, Colorado, and a second at their new place on “Miracle Mile” in Ocala, Florida—offer courses with Pat, Linda, and top-level certified instructors.
+The Colorado center has been fully accredited by the Colorado Department of Higher Education as an occupational school.

 ‘Just’ Fun & Games?

 Though there are now countless thousands of Parelli enthusiasts, there are also detractors.
 For some, the flashiness and old-time-revival feel of the public seminars are too hokey.